nemorosus/twemoji-quick-fix/README.md

 # twemoji-quick-fix
 For junkies wanting a quick fix and get that good, sweet Twitter Emojis on their site asap.
 Dirty way, of course.

-Just before you close your '</head>' tag, copy-paste this code:
+Just before you close your HEAD tag, copy-paste this code:

 ```
 <script src="https://cdn.jsdelivr.net/npm/@twemoji/api@latest/dist/twemoji.min.js"